GeoscienceAustralia/PyRate/docs/usage.rst

 - Assembly of the variance-covariance matrix.

 Following the above processing steps the time series and stacking calculations are run.
-Time series is optional, controlled by the ``tscal`` parameter.
-Stacking is not optional.
+Both time series and stacking steps are optional.

 ``merge``: Reassemble the tiles